People who love to eat are always the best people.

 1. Salad Niçoise

 Gorging on this dish will remind you of the coastal city of Nice in France, the place where this dish originated from.
-Considered as a healthy salad, it has all the ingredients that you find in a salad, like lettuce, tomatoes, green beans, olives and in addition to that tuna, potatoes and a hard boiled egg with a runny centre the colour of sun; all of it topped off with a vinaigrette dressing.
+Considered as a healthy salad, it has all the ingredients that you find in a salad, like lettuce, tomatoes, green beans, olives and in addition to that tuna, potatoes and a hard-boiled egg with a runny centre the colour of the sun; all of it topped off with a vinaigrette dressing.
 Is your mouth watering yet?

 (Not to be confused with the movie)